An adventure in independence

 A typical day begins with a delicious breakfast in the dining hall, with your friends and teachers, from 7:00-7:45 a.m.
 The first class bell rings just before 8:00, when day students arrive and classes begin.
 After eight periods filled with small classes, labs, electives, and more, you’ll gather again for dinner at 5:30 p.m. with the residential faculty and their families.
 On Monday nights, we have a formal dinner for all boarding students.
 Wearing formal dress and seated at tables decorated with fine linens, boarding school students sit with members of the residential faculty for discussions about current events and other relevant topics.
 There is a weekday study hall every night from 7:30 p.m. until 9:30 p.m. that is open to all students, and homework help is always available.

 Weekends at Pennington are filled with events.
-Twelve weekends each year are “closed,” which means that boarders are required to stay on campus.
+Twelve weekends each year are designated as “community weekends,” which means that boarders are required to stay on campus for special activities.
 This ensures a close-knit community, and a campus that is buzzing with activity at any hour of the day or night.
 Day students often come to Friday night movie parties, First Friday events (special entertainment on the first Friday of each month, such as a DJ or a hypnotist), or to the athletic contests that begin on Saturday morning and run into evening games.
-Every Saturday night, a resident faculty member opens his or her home to our traditional Saturday night feed, and huge buffet brunches on weekend mornings ensure that no student will ever go hungry here.
+Every Saturday night, a resident faculty member opens their home for our traditional Saturday night feed, and huge buffet brunches on weekend mornings ensure that no student will ever go hungry here.
 There are frequent theater trips to New York City, open to all.
 And many day students return to campus each weekend to collaborate with their boarding school friends on a project, to study in the library, to swim in the pool, or play a game of basketball in the gym.

 Pennington is proud of the fact that our day and boarding students are such a cohesive group: students do almost everything together, even on nights and weekends.